filecoin-project/lotus-docs/content/en/storage-providers/get-started/tasks/index.md

 ### Add piece

 Add piece is the task where deal data, and padding if required, is written to a sector.
-A sector will be left open and waiting for more deal data until it´s full, then it will move on to the PreCommit 1 task.
+A sector will be left open and waiting for more deal data until it's full, then it will move on to the PreCommit 1 task.
 If no sectors with enough space are open when a `Add piece` task happens, a new sector will be created.

 ### PreCommit 1

 The PreCommit 1 task is the first phase of the Proof-of-Replication process and is where encoding and replication of the data takes place.
 The PreCommit 1 task is predominantly using a single CPU core, and is heavily utilizing the SHA256 instruction set.
-Using a CPU that have the SHA256 instruction set is therefore recommended.
+Using a CPU that has the SHA256 instruction set is therefore recommended.

 All 11 layers of calculation, layer by layer, are calculated sequentially.
 Each layer is 32GiB in size.
 When the PreCommit 1 process is finished you will have generated data to the amount of 384GiB (A 32GiB unsealed sector + (11 layers x 32GiB))